Countdown to Indians’ Opening Day – 18 – Mel Harder

 Two more scoreless All-Star frames were on Harder’s stat sheet in 1936, but his season results were not what they had been previously for the 26-year-old.
 He finished 15-15 with a 5.17 ERA and pitched through a shoulder injury for much of the second half.
 He recovered some from the injury, but was never quite the same, yet was good enough to get that All-Star nod and worked three more scoreless innings to get what would equate now to his second save in the exhibition contests.

 Harder’s 1941 season was a lost cause.
 He finished 5-4 with a 5.24 ERA and was cut by the Indians before season’s end.
 Surgery followed and he was able to return to the club with new manager Lou Boudreau at the helm with many players heading off to the war effort, including his longtime teammate Feller.
 Harder won a spot in the starting rotation and worked solely as a starter, going 13-14 with a 3.44 ERA, 13 complete games, and four shutouts.
 He would only have one more full season after the 1942 season, when he was 12-10 with a 3.71 ERA in 30 games (27 starts) in 1944.
-The rest of his years were limited to no more than 19 games and 18 starts and his career came to a close following the 1947 season, the last time he would wear his number 18 on the field.
+The rest of his years were limited to no more than 19 games and 18 starts and his career came to a close following the 1947 season, the last time he would wear his number 18 on the field as a player.

-The bespectacled Harder retired as the Indians all-time win leader (later to be passed by Feller), posting a career 223-186 record with a 3.80 ERA.
+The bespectacled Harder retired as the Indians’ all-time win leader (later to be passed by Feller), posting a career 223-186 record with a 3.80 ERA.
 His entire 20-year career was spent as a member of the Indians, a rare effort in his era and almost impossible to fathom and envision in today’s game.
 He also finished his career with a scoreless 13 innings of work in the All-Star Game, making four appearances, earning a win and two saves, allowing nine hits and a walk, and striking out five.

 He would not stay away from the game for long and would finally get his first taste of postseason play, albeit now in the role of a coach for Boudreau and the 1948 Tribe.
 Harder, the pitcher, was often credited for helping in the development of both Feller and Bob Lemon throughout their careers and both were integral to the success of the Indians during their memorable championship season, just the second in club history.
-He worked with the club at their Oklahoma City minor league affiliate and also served as the club’s first base coach and pitching coach.
+Harder worked with the club at their Oklahoma City minor league affiliate and also served as the club’s first base coach and pitching coach.

 He worked with Tribe pitchers until 1963, helping the likes of former teammates Feller and Lemon, Mike Garcia, Early Wynn, and Herb Score to become 20-win pitchers.
 He was later replaced by Wynn as pitching coach in 1963 when Wynn’s playing days came to an end, one of many suspect moves made by the Cleveland club and Gabe Paul during the 1960s.

-Harder found employ with the New York Mets in 1964, the Chicago Cubs in 1965, and the Cincinnati Reds from 1966 to 1968 as their pitching coaches.
+Harder found employment with the New York Mets in 1964, the Chicago Cubs in 1965, and the Cincinnati Reds from 1966 to 1968 as their pitching coaches.
 He spent one final season with the Kansas City Royals during their expansion season in 1969 as a member of former teammate Joe Gordon’s coaching staff.
 He ended the baseball portion of his life with 20 years of time playing in the MLB and more than 20 years coaching in the game.

 Harder passed away in 2002 in Chardon, Ohio, at the age of 93.